 - a query processor that, given some partial specification of a fact or rule: finds all instances of that specification implied by the database and rules, i.e. all the matching facts

-- The extensbible data notation is used by Datomic and other applications as a data transfer format.
+The extensible data notation is used by Datomic and other applications as a data transfer format.

-- A cache of segments in EFS that will typically contains the entirety of all databased, eliminating the need to read from S3.
+A cache of segments in EFS that will typically contain the entirety of all databases, eliminating the need to read from S3.